 Age > Adolescent (13-18 years); Adult (19-44 years); Race and Ethnicity > Black or African American; Hispanic/Latino-Latina; Vulnerable Populations > Racial minorities

 - Increased risk of HIV for minority youth: HIV disproportionately affects African-American and Latino youth.
-African Americans make up only 14 percent of the U.S. population, but account for 52 percent of new HIV diagnoses and 55 percent of all HIV infections among those aged 13 to 24.
-Latinos make up 13 percent of the population, yet account for 17 percent of new HIV cases.1 African-American and Latino youth are more likely to have sex at an earlier age and to have multiple partners, and less likely to use condoms.2
+African Americans make up only 14 percent of the U.S. population but account for 52 percent of new HIV diagnoses and 55 percent of all HIV infections among those aged 13 to 24.
+Latinos make up 13 percent of the population, yet account for 17 percent of new HIV cases.1 African-American and Latino youth are more likely to have sex at an earlier age and to have multiple partners and are less likely to use condoms.2

 - Often through heterosexual sex: Although minority men are more likely to contract HIV through sex with other men, nearly one-fourth of African-American men and more than 10 percent of Latino men acquire the disease through heterosexual contact.
 Among minority women, heterosexual contact accounts for the overwhelming majority of cases (84 percent among Latinos and 87 percent among African Americans).1

-- Many obstacles to testing and prevention education: Although education and testing can help stem the spread of the disease and connect youth with effective treatment, the stigma associated with homosexuality and HIV often prevent minorities from seeking information, counseling, and testing.
-Poverty, immigration status, lack of health insurance, and limited access to health care also make getting accurate information and services more difficult.3,4 Finally, prevention programs designed for white populations may not be culturally appropriate for—and hence effective in—minority populations.
+- Many obstacles to testing and prevention education: Although education and testing can help stem the spread of the disease and connect youth with effective treatment, the stigma associated with homosexuality and HIV often prevents minorities from seeking information, counseling, and testing.
+Poverty, immigration status, lack of health insurance, and limited access to health care also make getting accurate information and services more difficult.3,4 Last, prevention programs designed for white populations may not be culturally appropriate for—and hence effective in—minority populations.

 Description of the Innovative ActivityA text messaging service known as Text 2 Survive provides minority youth and young adults (aged 13 to 35) in Illinois with accurate information about HIV/AIDS and connects them with sites offering testing and related services.
 Through the service, cell phone users can receive a list of nearby sites offering free services, get information about upcoming health events, and receive monthly alerts with helpful health tips and information.
 Key program elements include the following: